QuantEcon/python-lecture-sandpit.myst/lectures/two_auctions.md

     return array_conditional[-order,:].mean()
 ```

-We check the accuracy of our evaluate_largest method by comparing it with an analytical solution.
+We can check the accuracy of our `evaluate_largest` method by comparing it with an analytical solution.

 We find that despite small discrepancy, the evaluate_largest method functions well.